 We’ve noticed more often than not that potential partners want an inside look into who WayUp’s users are.
 So, without further ado, here’s the full scoop on who our users are and how we work with them.

-As of the time of writing this (Summer 2020), WayUp has more than 5.7 million users on our platform.
+As of the time of writing this (Fall 2020), WayUp has 6 million users on our platform.